Bhakar9390/M3_Wiper-Control-System/1_Requirements/readme.md

  # USES

- # 4W & H (WHO,WHAT,WHEN,WHERE,HOW)
+ # 4W & H (WHO,WHAT,WHEN,WHERE,HOW):

- # WHAT
+# WHAT:

-  * The operational speed of a vehicle wiper is controlled by a wiper speed control mechanism based on rain conditions.
-To generate, the control system incorporates a rain sensor (30) that detects rain conditions.
-The amplitude of an analogue signal depends on the detected rain conditions.
+* The functional speed of a vehicle wiper is constrained by a wiper speed control instrument in view of downpour conditions.
+To produce, the control framework consolidates a downpour sensor (30) that identifies downpour conditions.
+The adequacy of a simple sign relies upon the identified downpour conditions.

- # WHY
+# WHY:
-  * To keep the windscreen clean enough to give adequate view at all times. #WHEN The windshield wipers remove rain and snow from the windshield, while the headlights improve visibility at night.
+* To keep the windscreen clean enough to give adequate view at all times.
+* The windshield wipers remove rain and snow from the windshield, while the headlights improve visibility at night.

+# WHO:
+* A wiper speed control system for an automobile manages the wiper's functioning speed in response to weather conditions.

- # WHO
+# HOW:
-  * Mark Anderson invented on 1902
+* You can adjust the speed of the car wiper system according to the rainfall.

- # SWOT ANALYSIS
+ # SWOT ANALYSIS:

- # STRENGTH
+# STRENGTH:

- * Low Budget
 * Good Reputation
+* Big Influence on the Market
 * High Bargaining Power Supliers
+* Low Budget

+# WEAKNESS:
- * Big Influence on the Market
+* Week Focus on Process Innovations

- # WEAKNESS
+* High Transaction Cost
 * Structural Inertia
- * High Transaction Cost
 * No Focus on Private Sector
- * Week Focus on Process Innovations

- # OPPRONUTIES
+# OPPRONUTIES:

- * Emerging New Markets
+* Technological Lock in of Product
 * Technological Development
 * Demand for Saver Equipments
- * Technological Lock in of Product
+* Emerging New Markets

- # THREATS
+# THREATS:

- * Low Bargaining Power Buyers
 * Highly REgulated Industry
 * Ethical Pressure
+* Low Bargaining Power Buyers
 * Econimical Crisis